bpangburn/swingset/swingset-demo/README.md

     Class.forName(driver_class)
     DriverManager.getConnection(url, props)

 You can run the demo, without re-compiling, if you provide java the dbms server class jar on the command line.
 Before running the demo, create the database swingset_demo_suppliers_and_parts.
 The sql scripts to initialize the MySQL database tables are included in swingset-demo

     java -cp mysql-connector-java-8.0.21.jar:swingset-demo-x.y.z-jar-with-dependencies.jar \
         com.nqadmin.swingset.demo.MainClass -v -p property_file mysql

 Note that if you use the '-cp' option, you can not use the '-jar' option and so you tell java the main class to run.

 You can extract the MySQL script.
-The following command
+The following command:

     java -jar swingset-demo-x.y.z-jar-with-dependencies.jar -d mysql